 Writing in his seminal Black Reconstruction from the vantage point of Jim Crow, a quarter-century after launching The Crisis and roughly sixty years after the White League insurgency that sabotaged the multiracial democracy of the 1870s, Du Bois identified what he termed the “propaganda of history” as a key component of white power.
 White elites orchestrated a two-pronged misinformation campaign designed first to inspire white vigilantes, militants, and legislators to undermine Black rights.
 The second prong of this campaign was retrospective, intended to whitewash America’s racial history by covering up the origins and effects of racist laws, fraud, and violence.
 We experience the designed effects of this “propaganda of history” when we “rediscover” the “hidden history” of the 1898 Wilmington Massacre, the 1919 lynchings of Red Summer, the 1942 Lee Street Massacre, the 1970 Augusta Massacre, the 1979 Greensboro Massacre, the 1985 Move Bombing, and countless other instances of racist state violence.
 This pattern of white supremacist misinformation and violence has overwhelmingly shaped American history while remaining largely invisible.

-Du Bois identifies a series of racist lies in “The Propaganda of History” that white intellectuals planted in Americans textbooks designed to present white plunder as meritorious and white power as natural and inevitable.
+Du Bois identifies a series of racist lies in “The Propaganda of History” that white intellectuals planted in American textbooks designed to present white plunder as meritorious and white power as natural and inevitable.
 Nothing could have been further from the truth.
 White historians and teachers taught that Black Southerners sought to “eat, drink and clothe themselves at the state’s expense,” that they “believe[d] that they need no longer work,” and that “foolish laws were passed by the black lawmakers, [and] the public money was wasted terribly.”
 They claimed, literally unbelievably, that “the humiliation and distress of the Southern whites was in part relieved by the Ku Klux Klan, a secret organization which frightened the superstitious blacks.”
 This white mythology served two goals: to cement white power and to hide its origins in the systems of theft and violence enshrined in the racial state.
 Above all, it ensured that white Americans had almost no understanding of their country’s history beyond ridiculous fables about mythical white virtues.

 For Du Bois, the “propaganda of history” was both deliberate and tactical, created by “men who hated and despised Negroes and regarded it as loyalty to blood, patriotism to country, and filial tribute to the fathers to lie, steal or kill in order to discredit these black folk.”
 This was no misunderstanding or poor reporting.
 White supremacists lied to justify white thefts and violence at the expense of Black America.
 They lied because they could—because those they lied about were vulnerable and powerless to stop them.
 They lied fluently and without consequence or remorse, because they considered it a “defense of the white race… deliberately encourag[ing] students to gather thesis material in order to support a prejudice or buttress [their] lie.”
 Finally, they lied because it made them feel good, much like the time-machine Republicans who defend white supremacist seditionists like Lee, Jackson, and Davis with one breath and then denounce them as “Democrat” with the next.
 You know the ones.
 These arguments are not serious—party platforms and ideology have [gasp] changed over the last 150 years.
-But what remains distressingly unchanged is the misinformation campaign that forms the beating heart of American conservatism that has fought desperately and savagely to prevent multiracial democracy for more than two centuries.
+But what remains distressingly unchanged is the misinformation campaign that forms the beating heart of American conservatism, animating a movement that has fought desperately and savagely to prevent multiracial democracy for more than two centuries.

 This relationship between the egalitarian potential of democracy and the lies and conspiracy theories weaponized by racists and demagogues should be of particular concern to Americans following the 2020 election.
 In a piece for the Washington Post, I argued on November 19, 2020 that “with perhaps 70 percent of Republican voters believing the election was illegitimate and thousands of far right extremists swarming on Washington, D.C., last Saturday, we must worry both about the spread of this misinformation and its effects.”
 Since that time, we have had not only the 1/6 Insurrection that attempted to overturn the 2020 presidential election, but also a series of repressive laws designed to restrict voting, criminalize protest, and suppress teaching about America’s troubled racial history.
 The connective tissue tying these developments together is the white supremacist belief that multiracial democracy is not only dangerous, but fundamentally un-American.
 Republican misinformation transforms that belief into action and represents the most significant threat to democracy, civil rights, and basic stability in the U.S.